hzoo/hopeinsource.com/src/pages/city.md

 Nadia:              07:35          Um, and then I think when, when I read it I was kind of taken in the direction of her description of cities being a lot like, um, like the internet as a city, I guess.
 Um, and that we have this sort of like digital lives that are also very like organic and complex, and, um, separate from ... or yeah, similar to, to the way that cities are.
 Um, and so yeah, like I totally on, on, on the same page about, uh, about her impacts on cities.
 Uh, the idea of like city as liturgy I, I wanted to sort of like unpack a little bit more.

-Nadia:              08:07          Um, we had an episode on Liturgy and I, I'm kind of the I guess like theological newb here.
+Nadia:              08:07          Um, we had an [episode on liturgy](https://hopeinsource.com/liturgy/) and I, I'm kind of the I guess like theological newb here.
 Um, and I remember we talked about liturgy as sort of like, uh, religious rituals or habits or things that you do that sort of like reinforce, um, I guess your practice.
 Uh, and so, yeah, I wanted to just sort of unpack a little bit more from your side.
 Like what ... is that, is that right? (laughs).
 Um, what is liturgy, um, and then yeah how, how did you see the, the parallels being drawn to the way Jane Jacobs describes cities?

 Dr. Timothy Pat:    08:38          Yeah, that, these are, these are all, you know, these are great questions.
 You know, let's see.
 What is liturgy?
 I mean as a, as a mode of knowing liturgy revolves around the idea that, you know, or- organic order is not meant to be known all at once.
 Or like think of it as, as a, as a person.
 You're not meant to know a person all at once.
 We don't introduce ourselves with, you know, a biography or the full life story, but rather living systems are meant to be know recursively.